 This backlit ink bar incorporated into a jewelry unit from the early 20th century is the perfect display unit for the twelve ink colors created exclusively by Louis Vuitton.

-The Cabinet will also hold demonstrations of craftsmanship by trunk-makers, leather craftsmen, bookbinders, papermakers, sheath-makers, and typographers on a regular basis.
+The Cabinet will also hold demonstrations of craftsmanship by trunk-makers, leather craftsmen, bookbinders, papermakers, sheath-makers, and typographers regularly.

-This writing desk from the late 19th century is the ideal home for small leather goods, stationery collections and writing instruments.
+From the late 19th century, this writing desk is the ideal home for small leather goods, stationery collections, and writing instruments.